AlenRedek/wordpress-starter/README.md

 ## Installation

 ### GIT
-- Open your terminal and browse to the projects workplace folder
+- Open your terminal and browse to your workplace direcotry
 - Clone the theme from GitHub repository `$ git clone git@github.com:AlenRedek/wordpress-starter.git`

 ### Installing Dependencies